bmeurer/benediktmeurer.de/_posts/2016-12-20-v8-behind-the-scenes-december-edition.markdown

 similar code, but with a lot less compilation and optimization overhead, and leveraging various benefits of the WebAssembly execution environment.
 For example, the `asm-wasm-builder` extracts the asm.js type annotation and uses those to generate typed WebAssembly code.
-If it hits any unsupported language constructs, it will just bail out and we will fall back to the JavaScript pipeline for this asm.js module.
+If it hits any unsupported language constructs, it will just bail out and we will fall back to the TurboFan JavaScript compiler pipeline for this asm.js module.
 In contrast TurboFan must be able to deal with the whole EcmaScript 2017 language and can only consume a fraction of the static type information.
 For example consider the following asm.js module: